vesoft-inc/nebula/docs/manual-EN/2.query-language/4.statement-syntax/2.data-query-and-manipulation-statements/lookup-syntax.md

   **Note:** `WHERE` clause does not support the following operations in `LOOKUP`:
   - `$-` and `$^`
   - In relational expressions, expressions with field-names on both sides of the operator are not currently supported, such as (tagName.column1> tagName.column2)
+  - Nested AliasProp expressions in operation expressions and function expressions are not supported at this time.
 - `YIELD` clause returns particular results.
 If not specified, vertex ID is returned when `LOOKUP` tags, source vertex ID, dest vertex ID and ranking of the edges are returned when `LOOKUP` edges.

 ## Retrieve Vertices